luiul/retoure-m/README.md

 # 🚚 Retouren App with Sequelize Migration

-Updated [🚚 Retouren App](https://github.com/luiul/retoure) with Sequelize Migration to better duplicate results.
-Prerequisites:
+Updated [🚚 Retouren App](https://github.com/luiul/retoure) with Sequelize migration and seeding to improve reproducibility.
+Prerequisites to run the app:

 - PostgreSQL: install PostgresSQL and create a database.
+Migrate with Sequelize
 - node.js: install node.js.

+## Set up

-Run the following commands in the shell to set up the project:
+Run the following commands in the shell to set up the project.
+We start by setting up node.js and Sequelize to migrate and seed the schema and data:

 ```zsh
 npm init -y;